My 15 Favourite Things to Do in Wrocław, Poland

 The tenement house Under the Griffins in Wrocław's Old Town seen from below

-What you should know is that the Market Square in its current form is an outcome of massive rebuilding efforts.
-It was essentially turned to ashes during WWII, with the majestic 13th-century Town Hall miraculously escaping devastation.
+What you should know is that the Market Square in its current form is a result of significant rebuilding efforts.
+It was virtually turned to ashes during WWII, with the grand 13th-century Town Hall miraculously avoiding devastation.

 A replica of an old stone pillory in front of the Town Hall building in Wrocław's Market Square